scipy-conference/scipy_proceedings/papers/blaine_mooers/blaine_mooers.rst

 This snippet library is among the first that is domain specific.
 Most snippet libraries are for programming languages or for hypertext languages like HTML, markdown, and LaTeX.
-The average snippet also tends to be quite short, and the size of the libraries tends to be quite small.
+The average snippet in these libraries also tends to be quite short, and the size of the libraries tends to be quite small.
 The audience for these libraries are the millions of professional programmers and web page developers.
-We reasoned that snippet libraries are a great coding tool that should be brought to the aid of the tens of thousands of workers in biological crystallography.
+We reasoned that domain-specific snippet libraries with long code fragments are a great coding tool that should be brought to the aid of the tens of thousands of workers in biological crystallography.

 The other area where domain-specific snippets have been provided is in molecular graphics.
 A pioneering scripting wizard provided templates for use in the molecular graphics program RasMol :cite:`Horton99`.